 If you choose to pay by direct debit, you will need to set up a new direct debit authority before your first payment is due.

-We’re still setting up the details, and information will be provided direct to bill payers once arrangements are finalised and in place, likely April.
+We’re still setting up the details, and information will be provided directly to bill payers once arrangements are finalised and in place.

-If you have a current direct debit authority for your rates, that will continue.
+There will be no change to how you pay your council rates, for example if you have a current direct debit authority for your council rates, that will continue.

 Yes.
-We are still setting up the details, and information will be provided direct to bill payers once arrangements are finalised and in place, likely April.
+We are still setting up the details, and information will be provided directly to bill payers once arrangements are finalised and in place.

 On 1 July 2026, water network infrastructure will be transferred from council ownership to Tiaki Wai.
 Because Tiaki Wai will be owned by five shareholding councils, water assets remain in public ownership.